AP, IB, and Other Pre-college Credit

 What AP/IB credit cannot do:

 - Count as AXLE courses.
-For example, AP credit for English 1300W (Language) does not satisfy the 1000-level W course requirement in AXLE, nor does AP credit for Political Science 1100 (American Government and Politics) satisfy the History and Culture of the U.S. category.
+For example, AP credit for English 1300W (Language) does not satisfy the W course requirement in AXLE, nor does AP credit for Political Science 1100 (American Government and Politics) satisfy the History and Culture of the U.S. category.
 All AXLE courses, including writing courses, must be taken at Vanderbilt.

 Click here for various AP and IB exams and the scores necessary to receive Vanderbilt credit.
 Scores on these exams can also determine placement into certain courses.
 Students are encouraged to talk to their CASPAR advisers if they have questions about credit or placement resulting from their scores on these exams.